By Jenni Fagan

 272 pp. Hogarth.
 US$26.

-Burning Embers: A Global Cli-Fi Forum -- ''The Cli-Fi Report'' is the world's largetst portal for all things cli-fi, from blogs to videos to Wikipedia to Twitter to news links and Facebook Groups.
+"The genre that dares to speak its name" is an International Forum about cli-fi for writers, critics, publishers, editors and readers.
+Inspired by a global literary movement which refuses to be silenced. ''The Cli-Fi Report'' is the world's only portal for all things cli-fi, from blogs to videos to Wikipedia to Twitter to news links and Facebook Groups.
 See the portal, the largest Cli-Fi portal on the Internet at cli-fi.net.
 EMAIL: firstname.lastname@example.org

 There's much to contemplate in this "made in India"